 Olive Cotton’s confident sense of design and balance was expressed across a wide range of subject types.
 Her daughter Sally McInerney is a superb photographer in her own right and it’s interesting to see the echos of her mother’s aesthetic sensibilities showing up in some of the images here.

-The late Rennie Ellis was an acute observer of the life and mores of Australian life in the 70’s and 80’s.
+The late Rennie Ellis was an acute observer of the life and mores of Australia in the 70’s and 80’s.
 He managed to be unflinching, but at the same time non-judgemental.

 The Australian Museum in Sydney is showing 100 of the best images from the Wildlife Photographer of the Year competition.
 Drawn from some 42,000 entries, these photographs are a must-see for anyone with a photo safari in their future – or indeed anyone who delights in the endless variety of our fellow lifeforms!